Copyright

 Resources

-The Washington University IP Policy is the mechanism through which works created by University constituents may be made available for public use.
+The WashU Intellectual Property Policy is the mechanism through which works created by university constituents may be made available for public use.
 It allocates rights, specifies obligations, and outlines steps for compliance.
 Office of Technology Management (OTM) facilitates the transfer of inventions and discoveries to private companies for the benefit of society while generating income to support research and education.

 Information about responsibly using our electronic resources and licensed material can be found on the Responsible Electronic Resource Use LibGuide.